Combining Probabilistic Forecasts of Intermittent Demand

 \subsection{Quantile-regression-based models}

-Quantile regression is a common and useful approach to achieving quantile forecasts and is especially easy to take advantage of exogenous information, such as holidays, seasonality, and policies.
+Quantile regression is a widely employed and valuable approach to achieving quantile forecasts and particularly adept at incorporating exogenous information, such as holidays, seasonality, and policies.
 For example, \citet{gaillard2016additive} successfully utilized quantile regression in probabilistic electricity load and price forecasting and won the first prize in Global Energy Forecasting Competition 2014~\citep{HONG2016896}.

-Motivated by \citet{gaillard2016additive}, in the context of intermittent demand forecasting, we employ count quantile regression~\citep{machado2005quantiles} with generalized additive models (GAMs) \citep{hastie1990generalized}, which can capture the non-linear relationships between the demand mean and the covariates.
-In other words, we perform a two-step quantile regression with GAMs (denoted as GAM-QR) with the aim of making full use of exogenous information and identifying potential non-linear effects.
-The detailed procedure is as follows.
+Motivated by \citet{gaillard2016additive}, in the context of intermittent demand forecasting, we employ count quantile regression \citep{machado2005quantiles} with generalized additive models (GAMs) \citep{hastie1990generalized}.
+The pioneering use of quantile regression in forecasting was initiated by \citet{taylor2000quantile}, who introduced a new method for estimating conditional density.
+The generalized additive model was introduced by \citet{hastie1990generalized}, which can capture the non-linear relationships between the demand mean and the covariates in our forecasting.

 \begin{enumerate} \item \textbf{Fitting GAM}.
 The GAM model aims to model the conditional mean of $Y_t$ as

 where $Y_t$ denotes the demand at time $t$, $X_{t,1},\cdots,X_{t,P}$ denotes the $P$ covariates at time $t$. $g(\cdot)$ is a link function where the logarithmic function is applied. $f_1(\cdot),\cdots,f_P(\cdot)$ are the transformation functions of the covariates, with the form of cubic splines for continuous ones and the identity function for others such as categorical variables and retail prices with little variation.
 We use \proglang{R} Packages \pkg{mgcv} \citep{Wood2016} to fit the GAM model.